 - Flexibility.
 Adapting quickly to new conditions is crucial to succeeding at STEM activities.
 Learning on the fly and being able to reproduce that learning through doing is true flexibility.

-Through hands-on experimentation, younger learners can gain a better understanding of STEM principles and how to apply them in real world scenarios.
+Through hands-on experimentation, younger learners can gain a better understanding of STEM principles and how to apply them in real-world scenarios.

-When should kids start STEM classes?
+When should kids start learning STEM?

 Many STEM classes online have options for different age groups looking to get into STEM.
 Whatever age your child is, just make sure you understand their interests so you can introduce them to STEM in a fun, productive way.